blahosyl/operator-game/README.md

 The [second section](#scoring-rules-section) is hidden by default, and only the [first section](#gameplay-rules-section) and the [**Start Game** button](#start-game-button) is shown on page load.

 The Welcome Screen is responsive on all devices.
-On small viewports, the the text inside the Welcome Screen sections is set to scroll.
+On small viewports, the text inside the Welcome Screen sections is set to scroll.

 ![The Welcome Screen is responsive](testing/automated-testing/responsivity/amiresponsive-welcome-screen-gameplay.png)